PMR2/PMR2userdocs/workingwithworkspaces.rst

 .. figure:: /images/sharingTab.png
    :align: center
-   :width: 80%

-By default, you will initially see the list of repository administrators and curators will have some permissions to access your workspace.
-Most of these can be turned off if you choose, but is generally not recommended as they will need access in most cases if you need help with your workspace.
+By default, you will initially see that all logged-in user has the **Can add** permission.
+That is the inherited permission from the global workspace container, and does not imply that they can view your work as that is determined by the **Can view** permission.
+This also does not mean that they can add data to your workspace.
+This permission setting is applied to the default workspace container so that you and all other users of the system have the ability to create new workspaces.

+:term:`PMR2` has the option to provide individual containers per user for their private workspaces, but this option is now disabled in the Auckland Physiome Repository.

+You can disable the inherited higher level permissions from your workspace by unchecking the **Inherit permissions from higher levels** checkbox, if you wish, but the administrators of the repository can access your workspace regardless if you wish for them to aid you with your workspace.
 Using the :guilabel:`Sharing` tab you are able to search for other members, such as the names of people in your development team.
 These members would then appear in the list of members and you are able to set their access as required.

 Using the :guilabel:`Sharing` controls there are currently four possible permissions that can be controlled.
 The **Can add** and **Can edit**